F0lak/dm_open_ref/ref/atom/var/mouse_drop_pointer.md

 This defines how the mouse looks when dragging this object over another object that has `mouse_drop_zone`{.variable} set.
-The default value enables the addition of a standard \"droppable\" indicator to whatever `mouse_drag_pointer`{.variable} is (unless `mouse_drag_pointer`{.variable} is turned off).
+The default value enables the addition of a standard "droppable" indicator to whatever `mouse_drag_pointer`{.variable} is (unless `mouse_drag_pointer`{.variable} is turned off).